Chubb Limited (NYSE:CB) Shares Purchased by Sequoia Financial Advisors LLC

-Sequoia Financial Advisors LLC grew its position in shares of Chubb Limited (NYSE:CB – Free Report) by 2.7% during the 2nd quarter, according to the company in its most recent disclosure with the SEC.
-The fund owned 7,007 shares of the financial services provider’s stock after purchasing an additional 187 shares during the quarter.
-Sequoia Financial Advisors LLC’s holdings in Chubb were worth $1,788,000 as of its most recent filing with the SEC.
+Sequoia Financial Advisors LLC increased its stake in Chubb Limited (NYSE:CB – Free Report) by 2.7% in the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 7,007 shares of the financial services provider’s stock after buying an additional 187 shares during the period.
+Sequoia Financial Advisors LLC’s holdings in Chubb were worth $1,788,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors have also made changes to their positions in the company.
-ING Groep NV boosted its position in shares of Chubb by 175,378.1% during the 4th quarter.
-ING Groep NV now owns 112,306 shares of the financial services provider’s stock worth $25,381,000 after purchasing an additional 112,242 shares in the last quarter.
-Bison Wealth LLC purchased a new stake in Chubb in the 4th quarter worth approximately $263,000.
-Van Leeuwen & Company LLC raised its holdings in Chubb by 602.7% in the 4th quarter.
-Van Leeuwen & Company LLC now owns 7,941 shares of the financial services provider’s stock valued at $1,795,000 after acquiring an additional 6,811 shares during the last quarter.
-Gilliland Jeter Wealth Management LLC purchased a new position in shares of Chubb during the 4th quarter worth $1,408,000.
-Finally, MONECO Advisors LLC purchased a new stake in shares of Chubb in the fourth quarter valued at $209,000.
-Institutional investors and hedge funds own 83.81% of the company’s stock.
+Several other hedge funds and other institutional investors have also recently bought and sold shares of CB.
+Pathway Financial Advisers LLC acquired a new position in shares of Chubb during the first quarter valued at $25,000.
+Ables Iannone Moore & Associates Inc. acquired a new stake in Chubb during the 4th quarter valued at $29,000.
+Wellington Shields Capital Management LLC purchased a new stake in shares of Chubb in the first quarter valued at $29,000.
+Tennessee Valley Asset Management Partners acquired a new stake in shares of Chubb in the fourth quarter worth $32,000.
+Finally, Northwest Financial Advisors purchased a new position in shares of Chubb during the fourth quarter valued at $33,000.
+83.81% of the stock is owned by institutional investors.

 Wall Street Analysts Forecast Growth

-CB has been the topic of several research reports.
-Keefe, Bruyette & Woods increased their target price on Chubb from $304.00 to $305.00 and gave the stock an “outperform” rating in a research report on Monday, July 29th.
-JPMorgan Chase & Co. raised their price objective on shares of Chubb from $266.00 to $286.00 and gave the stock a “neutral” rating in a report on Thursday, July 11th.
-JMP Securities increased their price objective on shares of Chubb from $280.00 to $300.00 and gave the stock a “market outperform” rating in a research note on Wednesday, July 24th.
-Royal Bank of Canada raised their target price on Chubb from $285.00 to $295.00 and gave the company an “outperform” rating in a research report on Thursday, July 25th.
-Finally, Roth Mkm boosted their price objective on Chubb from $280.00 to $300.00 and gave the stock a “buy” rating in a research note on Wednesday, July 24th.
-One equities research analyst has rated the stock with a sell rating, eleven have assigned a hold rating, seven have issued a buy rating and one has issued a strong buy rating to the stock.
-Based on data from MarketBeat, the company presently has a consensus rating of “Hold” and a consensus target price of $270.79.
+A number of equities analysts have recently weighed in on the company.
+Keefe, Bruyette & Woods upped their target price on Chubb from $304.00 to $305.00 and gave the company an “outperform” rating in a report on Monday, July 29th.
+JPMorgan Chase & Co. boosted their price target on shares of Chubb from $266.00 to $286.00 and gave the company a “neutral” rating in a report on Thursday, July 11th.
+StockNews.com lowered Chubb from a “buy” rating to a “hold” rating in a report on Wednesday, April 24th.
+Royal Bank of Canada upped their target price on Chubb from $285.00 to $295.00 and gave the stock an “outperform” rating in a research report on Thursday, July 25th.
+Finally, Morgan Stanley reduced their price target on Chubb from $260.00 to $259.00 and set an “equal weight” rating for the company in a report on Wednesday, July 10th.
+One research analyst has rated the stock with a sell rating, eleven have assigned a hold rating, seven have given a buy rating and one has given a strong buy rating to the company.
+Based on data from MarketBeat.com, the company presently has a consensus rating of “Hold” and a consensus price target of $270.79.

-In related news, EVP Peter C. Enns sold 8,200 shares of the business’s stock in a transaction on Thursday, June 20th.
-The shares were sold at an average price of $266.06, for a total value of $2,181,692.00.
-Following the transaction, the executive vice president now owns 45,853 shares in the company, valued at $12,199,649.18.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
-In other Chubb news, EVP Peter C. Enns sold 8,200 shares of the company’s stock in a transaction dated Thursday, June 20th.
-The shares were sold at an average price of $266.06, for a total value of $2,181,692.00.
-Following the completion of the sale, the executive vice president now directly owns 45,853 shares of the company’s stock, valued at approximately $12,199,649.18.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, EVP Juan Luis Ortega sold 2,400 shares of the stock in a transaction that occurred on Thursday, June 6th.
-The shares were sold at an average price of $260.98, for a total transaction of $626,352.00.
-Following the transaction, the executive vice president now directly owns 44,632 shares of the company’s stock, valued at $11,648,059.36.
+In related news, Director Michael G. Atieh sold 716 shares of the company’s stock in a transaction dated Friday, May 17th.
+The shares were sold at an average price of $269.70, for a total value of $193,105.20.
+Following the sale, the director now owns 39,295 shares in the company, valued at approximately $10,597,861.50.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+In other news, CAO Annmarie T. Hagan sold 1,529 shares of the firm’s stock in a transaction on Thursday, May 16th.
+The shares were sold at an average price of $263.81, for a total transaction of $403,365.49.
+Following the sale, the chief accounting officer now owns 7,718 shares in the company, valued at approximately $2,036,085.58.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+Also, Director Michael G. Atieh sold 716 shares of the firm’s stock in a transaction on Friday, May 17th.
+The stock was sold at an average price of $269.70, for a total transaction of $193,105.20.
+Following the completion of the sale, the director now directly owns 39,295 shares in the company, valued at approximately $10,597,861.50.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 12,845 shares of company stock valued at $3,404,515.
-0.86% of the stock is currently owned by insiders.
+Insiders have sold a total of 12,845 shares of company stock worth $3,404,515 over the last quarter.
+Company insiders own 0.86% of the company’s stock.

 Chubb Profile